NWChemEx/Chemist/docs/source/developer/design/quantum_mechanics/wavefunction/architecture.rst

 Why do we need a Wavefunction Component?
 ****************************************

+The wavefunction component is needed to express the state of the bra and ket and transfer that state to routines which evaluate tensor elements involving those bras and kets.
+It is also needed to facilitate the programmatic dispatching among electronic structure methods.

 ***************************
 Wavefunction Considerations
 ***************************

+.. _wf_orbitals:

 orbitals
    Orbitals are the building blocks of many-particle wavefunctions.
 We need to be able to represent the set of orbitals from which the many-particle wavefunction is built.

+.. _wf_determinants_and_permanents:

 determinants and permanents
    Determinants/permanents are the many-particle wavefunctions with the right spin symmetry for fermions/bosons respectively.

+.. _wf_basis_function_vs_basis_set:

 basis function vs basis set
    While the intermediates used to compute a property are often expressed as